 When the metro is the right choice

 Solo travellers, couples with light luggage, anyone arriving outside the Friday-evening or Sunday-afternoon rush, and travellers staying in the centre or Eixample.
-The €4.90 versus €25 saving covers a tapas dinner.
+The €5.80 versus €25-32 saving covers a tapas dinner.
+Note the metro does run on Sundays — a common myth says otherwise; it is the airport bus, not the metro, that stops on Sundays.

 When to skip it